-Maintenance managers know the day-to-day hiccups that accompany the job that ultimately throw off the team’s productivity.
+Maintenance managers know the day-to-day hiccups that accompany the job that ultimately throws off the team’s productivity.
 Factors like unscheduled downtime, technician inefficiencies and out-of-stock products can turn a well-oiled maintenance plan upside down.

 While there are plenty of issues that influence a manager’s day, nothing is worse than hearing the dreaded words: budget cut.
 Petrochemical Maintenance recommends working the following into maintenance budgets: